googleapis/synthtool/synthtool/gcp/templates/node_library/README.md

 This library follows [Semantic Versioning](http://semver.org/).

-{% if metadata['repo']['release_level'] == 'ga' %}
+{% if metadata['repo']['release_level'] == 'stable' %}
-This library is considered to be **General Availability (GA)**.
-This means it is stable; the code surface will not change in backwards-incompatible ways unless absolutely necessary (e.g. because of critical security issues) or with an extensive deprecation period.
-Issues and requests against **GA** libraries are addressed with the highest priority.
+This library is considered to be **stable**; the code surface will not change in backwards-incompatible ways unless absolutely necessary (e.g. because of critical security issues) or with an extensive deprecation period.
+Issues and requests against **stable** libraries are addressed with the highest priority.
 {% endif %}
-{% if metadata['repo']['release_level'] == 'beta' %}
+{% if metadata['repo']['release_level'] == 'preview' %}
-This library is considered to be in **beta**.
-This means it is expected to be mostly stable while we work toward a general availability release; however, complete stability is not guaranteed.
-We will address issues and requests against beta libraries with a high priority.
+This library is considered to be in **preview**.
+This means that it is not expected to be stable.
+We will address issues and requests against preview libraries with a high priority.
-{% endif %}
-{% if metadata['repo']['release_level'] == 'alpha' %}
-This library is considered to be in **alpha**.
-This means it is still a work-in-progress and under active development.
-Any release is subject to backwards-incompatible changes at any time.
-{% endif %}
-{% if metadata['release_level'] == 'deprecated' %}
-This library is **deprecated**.
-This means that it is no longer being actively maintained and the only updates the library will receive will be for critical security issues. {% if metadata['deprecated'] %}{{ metadata['deprecated'] }}{% endif %}
 {% endif %}

 More Information: [Google Cloud Platform Launch Stages][launch_stages]